ravelaso/Virtualization-In-Linux/Writerside/topics/Setup-VirtualMachine.md

 # Setting up virtual machine

-We need to install some packages:
+This guide provides the steps for setting up a virtual machine on your system.
+Please follow the instructions carefully to ensure a successful setup.

+## Package Installation

+Begin by installing the necessary packages using the following command:

 ```Bash
 sudo pacman -S qemu-desktop dnsmasq virt-manager ebtables libvirt edk2-ovmf swtpm
 ```

+## Network Configuration

-We will need to activate the default NAT network:
+Next, activate the default NAT network with the following commands:

 ```Bash
 virsh net-autostart default
 virsh net-start default
 ```

+## Virtual Machine Setup
-The process of setting up a virtual machine using virt-manager is mostly self-explanatory, as most of the process comes with fairly comprehensive on-screen instructions.

-However, you should pay special attention to the following steps:
+Setting up a virtual machine using `virt-manager` is generally straightforward due to comprehensive on-screen instructions.
+However, you need to pay close attention to the following steps:

+(Note: If you plan to use virtio for your main disk, configure it at this point, [Virtio](https://wiki.archlinux.org/title/QEMU#Installing_virtio_drivers))

-- When the virtual machine creation wizard asks you to name your virtual machine (**final step before clicking "Finish"**), check the **"Customize before install" checkbox**.
+1. During the virtual machine creation process, you will be prompted to give a name to your virtual machine.
+At this stage (**the final step before clicking "Finish"**), ensure to tick the **"Customize before install" checkbox**

-- Select the BIOS and search for the UEFI with secure-boot for our x64 platform.
+2. Next, select the BIOS and search for the UEFI with secure-boot for our x64 platform (Should be a .fd file)

-- In the "CPUs" section, adjust your socket, cores and threads per core, make sure to verify you are sending the correct setup.
+3. In the "CPUs" section, carefully adjust your socket, cores and threads per core.
+Ensure the settings are correct before proceeding

+## Windows 11 Installation

-Since we are installing Windows 11, we need also a TPM2.
-Since we installed _swtpm_, we can "Add Hardware" and we should see a TPM2 Emulator.
+Since we are installing Windows 11, it is important to note that TPM2 is required.
+Thankfully, we have already installed the \`swtpm\` package for this purpose.
+In the "Add Hardware" section, you should find a TPM2 Emulator.

-(Check also if you want to use virtio for your main disk now)

-Then we are ready to install the OS as normal.
+Now you're all set to install the operating system as usual.